….. Rajesh Deshpande (based upon my personal visit in February 2011, November 2011 and February 2020)

-Diveagar is a village on the Konkan coast of Maharashtra.
-It is 170 Kms from Mumbai in the Raigad district.
-It has gained popularity as an ideal weekend destination for families due to its proximity with Mumbai and Pune.
-The beach at Diveagar is long and wide, however the sands are not golden or silver.
-The black patches on the beach could be due to oil spillage in the sea or could be due to manganese deposits.
-On weekends there’s lot of activity on the beach as tourists clog for their share of the beach fun with camel rides, horse buggy rides and parasailing.
+Diveagar is a village on the Konkan coast of Maharashtra in the Raigad district.
+It is about 170 Kms from Mumbai and about 160 Kms from Pune.
+Diveagar has gained popularity as an ideal weekend destination among city dwellers due to its proximity with Mumbai and Pune.
+The beach at Diveagar is long and wide.
+On weekends there’s lot of activity on the beach as tourists clog for their share of the beach fun with camel rides, horse buggy rides, sand rovers, jet skis, banana tube and parasailing.
 Food stalls selling tender coconut, bhel puri and chaat sprout at weekends.
-Diveagar has still retained its rustic charm of a typical Konkan village despite being close to Mumbai and Pune.
+Diveagar has still retained its rustic charm of a typical Konkan village despite being closer to Mumbai and Pune.
+Locals speak Marathi and understand Hindi.

 Diveagar became popular due to Survarnaganesh (an idol of Lord Ganesh made up of 1.5 Kgs of pure Gold).
-The idol was found by a pious lady called Laxmibai while ploughing in her beetle nut plantation.
-Laxmibai graciously donated the idol to village panchayat which was later placed in a temple in the village.
+The idol was found by a pious lady called Laxmibai while ploughing her beetle nut plantation.
+Laxmibai graciously donated the idol to the village panchayat which was later placed inside a temple in the village.
 Diveagar thus became a famous tourist destination.
-However, in the year 2012, this idol was stolen by thieves and was melted and sold for money.
+Unfortunately, in the year 2012, this idol was stolen by thieves, was melted and sold for money.

 How to Reach?

-By Rail – Nearest Railhead is Mangaon (45 Kms) on the Konkan Railway.
+By Rail – Nearest Railhead is Mangaon (about 45 Kms) on the Konkan Railway.
 From Mangaon State Transport Bus Depot, regular buses ply to Diveagar and Shrivardhan.
-From Mumbai, it takes approx..
-2.5 hrs. to reach Mangaon and from there further one hour to reach Diveagar.
+From Mumbai, it takes approx. 3.5 hrs. to reach Mangaon and from there it takes further one hour to reach Diveagar.

-By Road – Regular State transport buses ply from Mumbai and Pune to Diveagar.
-From Mumbai Diveagar can be reached via NH-17 (Panvel Kochi highway) by the conventional route – Mumbai, Vashi, Panvel, Palaspe (NH -17 begins here), Vadkhal naka, Nagothane, Mangaon.
-On reaching Mangaon, take a right turn which goes to Mhasla and down ahead to Diveagar.
+By Road – State transport buses ply from Mumbai and Pune to Diveagar.
+By car from Mumbai, Diveagar can be reached through NH-66 (Panvel Kochi highway), the conventional route – Mumbai, Vashi, Panvel, Palaspe (NH -17 begins here), Vadkhal naka, Nagothane, Mangaon.
+On reaching Mangaon, take a right turn to Mhasla and drive down ahead to Diveagar.
+From Pune, take the road from Chandni Chowk or from Hinjewadi via Paud phata to Tamhini ghat.
+Drive down to Mangaon in the Konkan region.
+From Mangaon drive down to Mhasla and ahead to Diveagar.

-By Air – Mumbai Chhatrapati Shivaji International Airport is the nearest Airport (170 Kms)
+By Air – Mumbai Chhatrapati Shivaji International Airport is the nearest Airport (about 170 Kms)

 Where to Stay?

 There are many small resorts in and around Diveagar with varying degree of service and amenities.
-Mauli Resort which is located at the entrance of Diveagar and a bit away from the beach provides neat and clean AC and Non-AC rooms and also has a swimming pool and restaurant, perhaps the only resort in Diveagar with a swimming pool.
-Maitreya beach Resort is situated opposite to Dr. Wad bungalow, the beach is at a walking distance of about 7 mins.
-Maitreya beach resort provides accommodation in AC / Non-AC rooms and cottages.
+Mauli Resort is the oldest in Diveagar, it is located right at the entrance to Diveagar, bit away from the beach.
+It provides neat and clean AC and Non-AC rooms and has a restaurant on premises.
+It is perhaps the only resort in Diveagar having a swimming pool.
+Maitreya beach Resort is situated opposite to Dr. Wad bungalow, the beach is at a walking distance of about 5 mins.
+Maitreya beach resort provides accommodation in AC, Non-AC rooms and cottages.
 It has an in-house restaurant serving veg. and non-veg.
 Konkani cuisine.
-Dolphin beach resort and Exotica Beach resort also offer good accommodation for a pleasant stay.
+Royal beach resort (opp.
+Maitreya beach resort), Cocohut resort, MH-14 Shreemat resort, Dolphin beach resort and Exotica beach resort also offer good accommodation for a pleasant stay.
+Off late many MTDC approved budget bed and breakfast home stays have sprouted all over Diveagar.

 Things to do